 Current Opinion in Obstetrics and Gynecology was launched in 1989.
 It is one of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of obstetrics and gynecology is divided into nine sections that are reviewed once a year.
 Each section is assigned a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
-Here we are pleased to introduce the Journal's Editor and Section Editors for this issue.
+Here we are pleased to introduce the Journal's Editor and Section Editor for this issue.

 Jonathan S. Berek

 Dr Berek is the Group Chair and Principal Investigator for the Cooperative Ovarian Cancer Group (COGI), which is a member of the Gynecologic Cancer Intergroup (GCIG).
 He was a Principal Investigator for the Gynecologic Oncology Group (GOG) for two decades.
 His primary research interest is in the immunology and immunotherapy of ovarian cancer, and through the development of experimental models and clinical trials, his initial studies encouraged the development of innovative biologic therapy strategies.
-Through collaborative work, his group focuses on the development of vaccines, monoclonal antibodies and targeted therapies for ovarian cancer.
+Through collaborative work, his group focuses on the development of monoclonal antibodies and cell-based immunotherapies for ovarian cancer.
 Dr Berek has had grant support from the National Institute of Health (NIH) and the Ovarian Cancer Research Foundation (OCRF).

 He is the recipient of the prestigious Sherman Mellinkoff Award and the Excellence in Education Award by the David Geffen School of Medicine at UCLA, and the 2010 John C. Fremont Pathfinder Award.
 He is regularly listed among America's Best Doctors for Gynecology & Gynecologic Oncology.